awsdocs/aws-cloudformation-user-guide/doc_source/cfn-using-console-create-stack-template.md

      If you have a template in a versioning\-enabled bucket, you can specify a specific version of the template, such as `https://s3.amazonaws.com/templates/myTemplate.template?versionId=123ab1cdeKdOW5IH4GAcYbEngcpTJTDW`\.
 For more information, see [Managing objects in a versioning\-enabled bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/managing-objects-versioned-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

-     The URL must point to a template with a maximum size of 460,800 bytes that is stored in an S3 bucket that you have read permissions to and that is located in the same region as the stack\.
+     The URL must point to a template with a maximum size of 1 MB that is stored in an S3 bucket that you have read permissions to and that is located in the same region as the stack\.
 The URL can be a maximum of 1024 characters long\.
    + **Upload a template file**

      Select a CloudFormation template on your local computer\.

      Choose **Choose File** to select the template file that you want to upload\.
-The template can be a maximum size of 460,800 bytes\.
+The template can be a maximum size of 1 MB\.
 Once you have chosen your template, CloudFormation uploads the file and displays the S3 URL\.

      If you use the CLI or API to create a stack, you can upload a template with a maximum size of 51,200 bytes\.
 **Note**